Month 9: -$115,448.73

 My Debt Repayment Goals

 1) Pay off my car.
 3) Pay off the Bar Exam Student Loan.
 I stuck with the snowball method, to pay off the bar exam loan, and it totally worked!
 4) Re-evaluate my savings and retirement plan.
 I keep meaning to list out what I’ve done here, but as you read above I just haven’t figured out the sweet spot of what % works and what doesn’t, so I haven’t felt ready to write about it.
 5) Tackle the accrued interest from my income based repayment plan.
 CHANGE OF PLANS!
 Refinance my Student Loans.
+I refinanced my student loans with Laurel Road.
 Now that I don’t have two loans to track and send snowball payments to, I’m adjusting my goals to be in increments.
 It’s very strange to no longer have a snowball loan to attack!

 6) Reduce Student Loan Balance by $10,000 to $104,500.
 I’m coming for you, law school student loans!